-Dated at Wellington this day of 2015.

-COMMERCE COMMISSION

 ATTACHMENT A: ASSET MANAGEMENT PLANS

 This attachment sets out the mandatory disclosure requirements with respect to AMPs.
 The text in italics provides a commentary on those requirements.
 The purpose of the commentary is to provide guidance on the expected content of disclosed AMPs.
 The commentary has been prepared on the basis that GDBs will implement best practice asset management processes.